Skip to main content

 • Use forecast cautiously: It extrapolates from your current data, so short periods may produce less reliable projections

 • Watch the total data span: The combined span of all periods cannot exceed 365 days.
-If your current period plus comparison periods exceeds this, you'll see a validation message asking you to reduce the range
+If your current period plus comparison and forecast periods exceeds this, you'll see a validation message asking you to reduce the range

 Related Articles